 Time tracking and billing is another area where professional services teams can preserve significant time while improving visibility with clients.
 One-third of survey respondents (34%) say it takes them 2–3 hours each week to track billable hours.
 About 1 in 10 respondents (10%) say it takes them more than 4 hours per week.

 Professional services companies are bogged down with manually tracking and billing time — and they don’t always get paid for those hours.
 Automating these tasks saves significant time better spent building client relationships.
 Clients are much happier when they have visibility into how they’re being billed and can correlate time spent to value added.
+Here's how time tracking can save you money.

 Read more in our free survey report